Dignity, Privacy and Respect

 What is dignity privacy and respect?

-Dignity, privacy, and respect are important.
+Dignity, privacy, and respect are very important.
 They mean valuing others and their rights.
-It’s about fairness, boundaries, and diverse perspectives.
-By embracing these principles, we create positive interactions and trust.
+It’s about fairness, respecting boundaries, and understanding different views.
+By following these values, we build positive relationships and trust.

 Why is privacy and dignity important in the care setting